pachyderm/docs-content/latest/run-commands/pachctl_glob_file.md

+---
+date: 2023-08-04T13:05:50-04:00
+title: "pachctl glob file"
+slug: "Learn about the pachctl_glob_file command"
+---

 ## pachctl glob file

 Return files that match a glob pattern in a commit.

 ### Synopsis

-Return files that match a glob pattern in a commit (that is, match a glob pattern in a repo at the state represented by a commit).
+This command returns files that match a glob pattern in a commit (that is, match a glob pattern in a repo at the state represented by a commit).
 Glob patterns are documented [here](https://golang.org/pkg/path/filepath/#Match).

+	- To specify the project where the repo is located, use the `--project flag`

 ```
 pachctl glob file "<repo>@<branch-or-commit>:<pattern>" [flags]